MalvinaPap/fooData/README.md

 FooData search engine works as follows: the program gets a the links from the database, reads the HTML code of each one and collects keywords from the metatag areas description, title and keywords.
 After that it creates an index containing the keywords and the urls where they were found.
 The user can write a word and the engine searches into the index to find out if it exists.
+This project is built using Maven and JUnit testing.

-How to use it:
+##How to use it:

 import the project and the included jar file into eclipse, convert to maven project,build and run class Search_Demo.
 alternative: open cmd-write java -jar Search_Demo.jar

-   Authors:
+   *Authors:*

 Ioanna Giftaki